erkinalp/aktos-dcs/README.md

 ### Contact and Support

 A.K.T.O.S.
+Electronics company, Turkey
-Electronics, the Open Source Telemetry and Automation Systems company, Turkey info@aktos-elektronik.com https://aktos-elektronik.com
+AKTOS is a Turkish acronym for "Açık Kaynaklı Telemetri ve Otomasyon Sistemleri", meaning "the Open Source Telemetry and Automation Systems" in English info@aktos-elektronik.com https://aktos-elektronik.com